 - Backups are retained for a period of 7 years.

-As AWS does not have a separate region within Australia, therefore daily backups occur from Amazon to the Sitepass Adelaide, Australian head office, ensuring that in the case of a disaster within Amazon’s Sydney region, access to a local and up-to-date backup is available.
+As AWS does not have a separate region within Australia, therefore daily backups occur from Amazon to the Sitepass Adelaide office, ensuring that in the case of a disaster within Amazon’s Sydney region, access to a local and up-to-date backup is available.

 - Backups are copied daily from Amazon using an encrypted connection.

 - Backups at head office are stored in our access-controlled server room.

 - The head office is alarmed, and security monitored out of business hours.